AerWyn81/HeadBlocks/docs/config/config.md

   - 'player:PlayerName'
 ```

-You can use multiple texture on a HeadBlock.
-Two types are possible:
+You can use multiple textures for HeadBlocks.
+Three types are available:

-- **default**: To get the Base64String, I advise you to
+- **default**: To get the Base64String, visit [Minecraft-Heads](https://minecraft-heads.com/).
+Find the head you want,
-visit [Minecraft-Heads](https://minecraft-heads.com/) to get this information.
-Find the head you want to use and in the
+  scroll to the bottom of the page, and in the **Other** section, copy the **Value** and paste it in place of
-same page, at the bottom, in **Other** section, copy the **Value** and paste it in place of `base64String`.
+  `base64String`.
-- **hdb**: Plugin [HeadDatabase](https://www.spigotmc.org/resources/head-database.14280/) is needed.
-Now, you can
+- **hdb**: Requires the [HeadDatabase](https://www.spigotmc.org/resources/head-database.14280/) plugin.
+Retrieve the
-retrieve the ID of the head with the plugin and use it in place of `Id`.
+  head ID from the plugin and use it in place of `Id`.
-- **player**: Retrieve the player name and the head will have the texture of the player head.
+- **player**: Use a player's name to display their head texture.

-!> Note: Skulls and BetterHeads plugins cannot be supported because their API's is not working properly.
+!> Note: Skulls and BetterHeads plugins are not supported due to API incompatibility.

-When using the command `/hb give <playerName>`, you can specify what HeadBlock you want:
+When using the command `/hb give <playerName>`, you can specify which HeadBlock to give:

-- add a `*` at the end of the command and you will get all HeadBlocks
+- Add `*` at the end to give all HeadBlocks
-- add a `number` at the end of the command and will get the head in order in the config
+- Add a `number` to give the head at that position in the config

-!> Note: If you have only one head configured, just use the simple command /hb give
+!> Note: If you have only one head configured, simply use `/hb give`

-#### Heads theme
+#### Heads Theme
 ```
-# When enabling this, that will override above heads configuration
+# Enabling this will override the above heads configuration
-# If you want some idea for default heads textures or customize yours, you can define that below
+# If you want ideas for default head textures or to customize your own, define them below
-# This configuration will not be updated on change, so if you want to add some another themes, simply follow the correct indentation and add your
+# This configuration will not auto-update, so to add more themes, follow the correct indentation
-# Same configurations than above head textures
+# Same configuration format as above head textures
-# /!\ Will not update heads already placed /!\
+# /!\ Will not update already-placed heads /!\
 headsTheme:
   enabled: false
   selected: "Christmas"